2025-03-21

 The child must be less than 18 years old

-The child should have one of the following:
+The child must have one of the following:

 The child’s identity must be verified

-The identity document must be issued by a competent authority in the child's country of origin.
-It also must include a photo of the child.
+The identity document must be issued by a competent authority in the child's country of origin, and must include a photo of the child.
 You must have applied for the document and/or collected it in person from the competent authority.
-A passport can be accepted as proof of the child's identity even if its period of validity has expired.
+An identity document can be accepted as proof of the child's identity even if its period of validity has expired.

 If you have previously submitted the child's passport to the Swedish Migration Agency, you can refer to this when you apply.
 You do this under the heading “Övrig information” [“Other information”] in the e-service or on the form.